 Taking credit from a bank or any other lending institution is very common now-a-days.
 The payment is done back mostly in the form of monthly EMIs which are calculated with interest charges on the principal amount credited.
 When one takes a loan, he is given some period before starting paying his EMIs.

-The two terms: Moratorium period and Grace period though look to be the same but are different in the following contexts.
+The two terms: Moratorium period and Grace period though look to be the same, are different in the following contexts.

 - When we take a loan from bank, we do not have to start paying the EMIs immediately.
 The bank gives some time before start paying EMIs which are generally paid on a monthly basis.
 This time before start of paying EMIs is called Moratorium period.